MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/build-first-model-driven-app.md

 To learn more about how to use your app, see [Basic navigation in a model-driven app](../../user/navigation.md).

 > [!NOTE]
-> Don't see any data in your app?
+> Don't see any of the data in your app like in the above screenshot?
 This is probably because your environment database doesn't have **Deploy sample apps and data** provisioned.
 More information: [Create an environment with a database](/power-platform/admin/create-environment#create-an-environment-with-a-database)

 ## Next steps